riganti/dotvvm-docs/Controls/tailwind/RadioButton/sample1/sample.md

-## Sample 1: Radio Button Group
+# Radio Button Group

-Shows a group of radio buttons sharing the same CheckedItem binding, plus a disabled option.
+Radio buttons that share `CheckedItem` form one selection group.
+A disabled option is included for state demonstration.